raspberrypilearning/editor-target-practice/en/step_3.md

 ## Now run your code

-Click the **Run** button.
-You should see the triangle.

 <div class="c-project-callout c-project-callout--tip">

 <div class="c-project-output">
 ![A brown triangle on grass and against a sky.](images/target-stand.png){:width="400px"}
 </div>

-Confirm the observable result.
+Click the **Run** button and check that a brown triangle stand appears.